Enjoy the best of the Lowcountry at The Rusty Rudder- North Mt. Pleasant’s neighborhood Restaurant and Bar.

 “We have always wanted to create a place where the customers take ownership of it.
 The relationships I built with my patrons in Lake Norman over the past 15 years of business, are amazing, and we don’t expect anything less here,” said Brian.

 Brian was born in Winston-Salem, North Carolina and graduated from Hampden-Sydney College in Virginia with a bachelor’s degree in Political Science.
 Brian returned to Charlotte after college where he managed citywide events for Charlotte Center City Partners.
 Through networking and new contacts Brian’s interest in opening a local restaurant grew, and soon became a reality.
 Brian lives in North Mt.
-Pleasant with his two Labrador retrievers, Rudder and Bailey.
+Pleasant with his girlfriend Caroline and their two dogs Bailey and Coozie.
 When he is not working the line, supporting local community efforts or saying hello to patrons, Brian enjoys football (he’s an avid Carolina Panthers fan), fishing, golf, attending concerts and spending time with his friends and family.
 When asked what his favorite Rudder menu item is Brian notes, “Everything is excellent of course.
 But I would have to go with the wings or shrimp and grits.”